joey-melo/payloads/OWASP AITG-APP/README.md

 - If possible, run your test case(s) against your target models first.
 - Follow the existing formatting style.
 - For questions or suggestions, open an issue or start a discussion!

+## 🗂️ Taxonomy

+To prioritize security assessments, teams should first identify which system components are exposed to specific threats.
+Early testing focuses on validating configurations and scanning for vulnerabilities, while later stages involve simulating adversarial attacks on targeted components.
+To guide these efforts, AI-specific threat taxonomies, like OWASP’s LLM Top 10, are used.
+As GenAI threat testing evolves, taxonomies are becoming more specialized, especially for threats like prompt injection like [Pangea's](https://pangea.cloud/taxonomy/).
+More granular classifications help define where and how these attacks occur, enabling more precise testing.